-You won’t sign up to be a tutor and start teaching that day.
-So, keep that in mind if you’re looking to make money quickly.
+You won’t sign up to be an online teacher and start teaching that day, so keep that in mind if you’re looking to make money quickly.
 The company will need time to review your application and evaluate your credentials, and there may be an examination and/or interview process.

 In general, here’s the hiring process you can expect with the majority of these sites.